Combinators

 // res2: String = "cute cat gets sleepy and falls asleep"

-This is a combination of retryingOnFailures and retryingOnSomeErrors.
+This is a combination of retryingOnFailures and retryingOnErrors.
 It allows you to specify failure conditions for both the results and errors that can occur.

-To use retryingOnFailuresAndSomeErrors, you need to pass in predicates that decide whether a given error or result is worth retrying.
+To use retryingOnFailuresAndErrors, you need to pass in a handler that decides whether a given result is a success, a failure, an error that’s worth retrying, or an unrecoverable error.

 • the operation that you want to wrap with retries